tysonjens/Medical-Referrals-Classifier/README.md

 ## Measures of Success

-1. Precision at 40% auto approval rate
-2. Area under the receiver operation characteristc curve (AUC-ROC)
+1. Area under the receiver operation characteristc curve (AUC-ROC)
+2. Precision at 40% auto approval rate

+At present the auto-approval rate for referrals is 30% - a new model would need to approve at 40% to be worth the implementation effort.
+The model also needs to be precise - to have very few false positives.
+This is because approving referrals that would normally be denied could be costly - worse, it could be for a treatment that isn't medically necessary for the patient.

 <img alt="Example of tumor segmentation overlay on T2" src="imgs/AA_prec_goal.png" width='400'>